Written by: Ankit Yadav

 Fast bowlers have always been the heart and soul of cricket, bringing excitement and unpredictability to the game.

-This list of the top 10 fastest bowlers showcases the incredible talent and dedication required to bowl at such high speeds.
+This list of the top 13 fastest bowler in the world showcases the incredible talent and dedication required to bowl at such high speeds.

 Aspiring bowlers can learn a lot from these legends, not just about speed but also the hard work and perseverance needed to succeed at the highest level.